mchiuminatto/MVA_Crossover/README.md

 With trades in place, now it is possible to perform profits calculations along with some profits related metrics.

-In the cntext of this study, one profit related claculatoin is required: net profit, which is the result of substracting trade cost from gross profit:
+In the context of this study, one profit related calculation is required: net profit, which is the result of subtracting trade cost from gross profit:

 $NP = GP - Cost$